-During the festival, the accredited journalists, have daily access, from 9 AM to 8 PM at the Press Center, located at the French Institute (22nd Ion I. C. Bratianu Street, Cluj-Napoca).
+During the festival, from 9 AM to 8 PM, the accredited journalists will have daily access to the Press Center, located at the French Institute (22nd Ion I. C. Bratianu Street, Cluj-Napoca).
 The press center offers:

 You can also get support from the Press Center for: